jimmyff/jimmyff-website/content/blog/2023-07-02-neurodiversity-dyslexia-and-adhd/index.md

 ---

 _Firstly let me just say that writing a blog post about 'me' feels a little self-indulgent.
 Despite this being my blog, I try not to include details about me or photos of me etc. I keep my socials locked down and try to keep my digital footprint minimal.
-I'm going to write this as I think we should talk about these things more._
+I'm going to write this as I'd quite like to document how I feel and talking about this stuff is no bad thing._

 ---